 What you get with a Fabletics subscription box

 Annie has to provide her credit card to sign up as a Fabletics VIP.
 Then, for $49.95 per month, she would get a complete workout outfit sent to her.
-She does have the option to skip a month, as long as she notifies Fabletics in advance.
+She does have the option to skip a month.
+This is allowed as long as she notifies Fabletics in advance.

-I’m calling this a Stitch Fix workout clothes monthly box.
-But the truth is you can get your Stitch Fix box as often or as infrequently as you like.
+I’m calling this a Stitch Fix workout clothes review.
+You can get your Stitch Fix shipment as often or as infrequently as you like.
 Stitch Fix can send you clothes monthly, quarterly or annually.

 As a long-time Stitch Fix customer, I never knew that Stitch Fix offered a workout clothing option.
 But last year I wrote about how Stitch Fix has added new options for men, which included workout clothing for them.
 When I inquired about a workout clothing box for me, I discovered it was possible.